pirsch-analytics/docs/docs/get-started/frontend-integration.md

 You can also create [rollup views](/advanced/domains-rollup) to combine data from multiple sites.

 The script also tracks programmatic URL changes by default.
 This is useful if your site is a single page application (SPA) or if you use anchors.
 You can disable this behavior by adding the `data-disable-history` parameter to the script.
-This also works for the `pirsch-extended.js` script.
 Certain features might not work on SPAs.
 [Check the troubleshooting article](/get-started/troubleshooting) to learn more.

 Client Hints improve the accuracy of the statistics collected for you.
 Make sure to [forward them](/get-started/client-hints) to our service.

-## Choosing a Scripts

-There are currently four scripts, each with a different purpose.

-* `pirsch-extended.js` is the full integration and combines all the other scripts.
-It automatically tracks outbound link clicks, file downloads, and allows tracking of custom events through HTML, CSS, and JavaScript.
-* `pirsch.js` is the basic integration and **only** tracks page views.
-* `pirsch-events.js` tracks **only** programmatic events through JavaScript.
-This is usually combined with `pirsch.js` so that you have two very lightweight scripts on your site.
-* `pirsch-sessions.js` automatically renews sessions.
-This can be useful for long running sessions without page switching.

 ## Testing the Integration